Taiwanese brown-toothed shrew

 The Taiwanese brown-toothed shrew (Episoriculus fumidus) is a species of shrew in the tribe Nectogalini.
 It is found only in Taiwan.
 It prefers dense ground cover in forests and subalpine shrublands in high mountains of central Taiwan.
+Its placement in Episoriculus has been questioned, with genetic analysis finding that it is more basal within Nectogalini than other members of Episoriculus.